goofatgit/homebridge-s7plc/README.md

 After you used the bits to switch your output you have to reset them in the PLC like this

  ```
-//Bit in DB switches Output(Lamp) on
+//Bit in DB switches output on
 U DB20.DBX0.0
 S A0.5
-//Bit in DB switches Output off
+//Bit in DB switches output off
 U DB20.DBX0.1
 R A0.5